The quality of your life will depend upon the quality of the questions you ask yourself.

 This is a powerful process for reviewing the last 12 months, acknowledging how far you’ve come, and then planting the seeds for creating your best year ever.

-Let’s get in to the 15 questions for your best year ever, shall we now?
+Let’s get in to the 15 questions for your best year ever, shall we?

 Hindsight (What happened last year?)

 1. What were the two or three major themes that kept recurring?
 These can be single words or phrases.
-For me they were:
+I wrote:

 - Discovering what I truly want in life and business (getting my priorities straight)